Prisons in Chile

-Prison in Chile are generally poor.
+Prisons in Chile are generally poor.
 Prisons often are overcrowded and antiquated, with substandard sanitary conditions.

 Background

 In December 2009 there were approximately 50,000 prisoners in prisons designed to hold 33,000 inmates.
 Prisons in the Santiago Metropolitan Region were at nearly double capacity.
 The 2006 Diego Portales University School of Law study on prison conditions reiterated that prison services such as health care remained substandard.
 Prison food meets minimal nutritional needs, and prisoners can supplement their diets by buying food.
 Those with sufficient funds often can "rent" space in a better wing of the prison.

 In isolated instances prisoners have died due to lack of clear prison procedures and insufficient medical resources in the prisons.
 In December 2006 prison officials reported that deaths by preventable causes increased to 46 in 2005 (compared with 24 in 2004) and continued to increase during the year.
 As of October 13, 2006, 38 inmates had been killed by other prisoners, and 16 inmates had committed suicide.

 A study by the public defender's office in seven of 13 regions reported that during 2005, 59 percent of prisoners claimed to have been victims of abuse or attacks.
 In 34 percent of reported abuse cases, the alleged offenders were prison officials.
 Seventeen percent of prisoners reported receiving physical punishment, and 6 percent of prisoners described their physical punishment as "torture."

 The government permits prison visits by independent human rights observers, and such visits take place.
 These include regular visits by Catholic and Protestant clerics and the NGO Paternitas.
 Amnesty International and the International Committee of the Red Cross have also been granted access to facilities and prisoners.
 Prisoner rights groups continue to investigate alleged use of excessive force against detainees and particularly were concerned with the treatment of prisoners in maximum security prisons.
 Prisoners with HIV/AIDS and mental disabilities allegedly fail to receive adequate medical attention.

 During 2006 one court case alleging physical abuse or negligence was filed against prison officials.
 Of the eight court cases filed in 2005, two officials had been absolved; charges were dropped in another case; and one official convicted for abuse received a suspended sentence, a two-month suspension, and was fined $700 (364,000 pesos) plus court costs.
 Judicial action in the remaining cases continued at the end of 2006.
 As of August 2006, courts had not substantiated any of the 29 complaints alleging abuse or negligence that were filed during the year.
 The Gendarmeria also conducted administrative investigations into all allegations of abuse.